-The concept of planes may seem a bit odd to seasoned programmers, but it is useful.
+An array with multiple values in each cell may seem a bit odd to seasoned programmers, but it is useful.
 Instead of thinking of a three dimensional array, users can envision a 2D array with cells that each contain 4 values.
 The only time planes are specifically addressed is if you want to work with just one color value of the pixels.
+Some jitter objects let you extract arrays of just one of the cell values.
+These are called planes.
+If the matrix contains cells with rgba values, plane 0 is the red plane.
 Other graphics programs may refer to the red plane as the red channel, but audio people have enough channels in their lives.